esamattis/tmpshare/README.md

 [ticket]: http://trac.nginx.org/nginx/ticket/251

 After the upload a download URL is generated and the encryption key is put in the fragment identifier.
-It's put there in order to avoid it appearing server request logs when the URL is opened in the browser as fragments are never sent to the server.
+It's put there in order to avoid it appearing in the server request logs when the URL is opened in the browser as fragments are never sent to the server.
 User is redirected to the URL and the encryption key is discarded.